AlisonAO/Dots-and-Boxes/dots&boxes.md

 ## Languages

 The languages used to make the game are HTML, CSS and JavaScript (with use of jQuery).

+## Future Modifications

+ Possible